Work With Us!

 Intern supervisor is Natasha Karniski-Keglovits of ESF’s Adirondack Ecological Center

-Coordinating the program are Denise Silfee, ACLC Director of Education and Communications, Dr. Nina Schoch, DVM, and Griffin Archambault, ACLC biologist.
+Coordinating the program are Denise Silfee, ACLC Director of Education and Communications, and Griffin Archambault, ACLC biologist.

 The internship runs for 12 weeks in summer (40 hrs/week)